-In 2020, we introduced a new set of expectations for everyone at the Company.
+We have set common expectations for everyone at the Company.
 These expectations guide how we lead ourselves, collaborate with our colleagues, and make decisions.
 The following expectations apply to everyone at Wells Fargo, at every level, and in every role:

 - Embrace candor

-- Do what's right
+- · Do what's right

 - Be great at execution

 - Learn and grow

 - Champion diversity and inclusion

 - Build high-performing teams (for managers)

-At December 31, 2020, we had an active employee headcount of 268,531, with approximately 88% of employees based in the United States.
-Our global workforce was 54% female and 46% male, and our U.S. workforce was 56% female and 44% male.
+At December 31, 2021, we had 247,848 active employees, with approximately 84% of employees based in the United States.
+Our global workforce was 53% female and 47% male, and our U.S. workforce was 56% female and 44% male.
 Our U.S. workforce was 55% Caucasian/white and 45% racially/ethnically diverse.